gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 Paste the token into the feedback box, when prompted.
 If you select **Remember me**, your browser stores the token so that future visits to Review Apps at the same URL will not require you to re-enter the token.
 To clear the token, click **Log out**.

+Because tokens must be entered on a per-domain basis and they can only be accessed once, we recommend saving the token to your password manager specifically for the purpose of Visual Reviews.
+This way, you will not need to create additional tokens for each merge request.

 Comments can make use of all the [Markdown annotations](../../user/markdown.md) available in merge request comment boxes.